francopasut/academic/content/en/post/vim_honza_snippets_ultisnips/index.md

 ![honza folders image](honza-folders-decorated.jpg)

-The programmer himself offers this explanations at the top of the GitHub page:
+The programmer himself offers these explanations at the top of the GitHub page:

 - snippets/*: snippets using snipMate format
 - UltiSnips/*: snippets using UltiSnips format

-Therefore, the two collections are targeted for two different snippet managers.
+Therefore, the two collections are targeted for two different snippets managers.

 ## Study on the two lists of snippets